A 5-year voluntary scheme agreed between government and the Association of the British Pharmaceutical Industry effective from 1 January 2014.

 The PPRS is a voluntary agreement to control the prices of branded drugs sold to the NHS.
 It is negotiated between DH, acting on behalf of the UK government and Northern Ireland, and the branded pharmaceutical industry, represented by the ABPI.

-The ABPI and DH have agreed to amend the 2014 PPRS to clarify the way in which spending under the Cancer Drugs Fund is treated by the scheme.
-This is outlined in ‘Addendum to the 2014 pharmaceutical price regulation scheme’.
+The ABPI and DH agreed in August 2015 to amend the 2014 Pharmaceutical Price Regulation Scheme (PPRS) to clarify the way in which spending under the Cancer Drugs Fund is treated by the Scheme.

-Under the new agreement, DH and ABPI have sought to protect the interests of all NHS patients, including patients who benefit from the Cancer Drugs Fund, while recognising the need to clarify Cancer Drugs Fund spending within the PPRS.
+Under the agreement, the Department and the ABPI sought to protect the interests of all NHS patients, including patients who benefit from the Cancer Drugs Fund, while recognising the need to clarify Cancer Drugs Fund spending within the PPRS.